denzel-farmer/PLT-Crusty/docs/type-checking.md

 - The result of a borrow operator is a ref type, so they can only be used for function args declared as ref types

-- Only function arguments can be given reference types
+- Only function arguments can be given reference types (checked by linearity checker)

 - A linear variable can only be borrowed if it is in the 'assigned but not consumed' state